-1. For all fires, the fire alarm must be given to ensure Fire Department response (Call 911 and then Campus Safety (305) 899-3333 from your phone or 9 + 911 and then Campus Safety 3333 from any campus phone).
+1. For all fires, the fire alarm must be given to ensure Fire Department response.
+Call 911 and then Campus Safety (305) 899-3333.

 In the case of any fire or any other emergency, Campus Safety must be notified immediately.